 Re-imagining St Bride's: creating our future together

 St Bride’s had a congregation of five when Rev Guy Elsmore came as Rector in 2005, tasked with the charge to ‘do something different or close it.’
-It now attracts up to 100 worshippers on some Sundays, with a diverse range of liturgies.
+It now attracts up to 100 worshippers on some Sundays, with a diverse range of worship styles.

 St Bride’s opened in 1831 in the city’s Georgian Quarter, then a wealthy part of the city.
 Extensive demolitions of houses in the early 1970s ripped the heart out of the area and the church's congregation plummeted.
 Faced with the challenge of how to ensure the church's survival, he and colleagues began discussions with local residents on how to revitalise the building which is close to the city centre and two of its universities.
 They co-created a new vision statement to relaunch the parish in 2007.
 This vision is summarized in St Bride’s tagline under its logo: Creative, Progressive, Inclusive.